Campaign & Candidate Information

 • Election signage is permitted as temporary signage and is permitted only if it is erected no earlier than 30 days prior to the date of the election, by-election, referendum, or plebiscite and removed 24 hours following the close of voting stations.

-*For the 2022 Municipal Election and By-Election - 30 days prior to the date of the election/by-election is October 10th, and 24 hours following the close of voting stations is November 10th at 8:00 PM.
+*For the 2024 Municipal Election - 30 days prior to the date of the election/by-election is October 13th, and 24 hours following the close of voting stations is November 14th at 8:00 PM.

 Section 4.23.5 Removal of Signs by the Municipality